Warbo/chriswarbo-net/unfinished/falsifying_myself.md

 #!/bin/sh
 set -euo pipefail

+# Invokes the above 'run' script, but sets $CLASS to 'fail' and expects the
+# runhaskell invocation to fail (if it doesn't, it's retried a few times, in
+# case falsify failed to find a counterexample we expected)

+export CLASS='fail'
 # Retry a few times, in case falsify random sampling fails to find a
 # counterexample we wanted to show!
 GIVEN=$(cat)